Negative Sampling in Recommendation: A Survey and Future Directions

 Universal DNS selects the top-ranked item as the negative sample from the randomly selected item candidates \cite{C1,C12,C13,C19,PageRank,C27,RealHNS,PDRec,lai2024adaptive}, which is proposed to select more informative negative samples with the current model state and has been widely applied in various recommendation scenarios.

 \textbf{Top-ranked universal negative selection.} DNS \cite{C32} hypothesizes that any unobserved item should not be ranked higher than any observed positive item and subsequently oversamples items top-ranked by the recommender from the randomly selected candidates.
 Due to the fact that the more popular an item is, the more times it acts as a positive sample in the conventional pairwise training procedure.
 DNS is expected to alleviate the popularity bias in RS.
 Along this line, a series of studies \cite{C18,C22} enhance DNS from different perspectives.
-For example, MCRec \cite{C18} pretrains the nodes' embedding with a pure matrix factorization method, computes and averages the pairwise similarities between two consecutive nodes along a path instance, and then keeps top-K path instances with the highest average similarities.
+For example, MCRec \cite{C18} pretrains the nodes' embedding with a pure matrix factorization method, computes the pairwise similarities between two consecutive nodes along a path instance, and then keeps top-K path instances with the highest average similarities.
 To efficiently identify hard negative instances, CA-FME \cite{C20} samples negative instances from triple sides of the positive triplet, and grants larger sampling probability for harder negative samples according to their compatibility scores.